Five Tips for Hiring a Freelance Editor

 TIP #1: Know the editor’s specialities.

 Not every editor can help you with any type of book.
 Editors may work in several genres, but most specialize.
-For example, I would not be the right editor for you if you’re working on a screenplay or a textbook, but I love working with memoirs and novels.
+For example, I would not be the right editor for you if you’re writing a screenplay or a textbook, but I love editing memoirs and novels.
 Also, some editors will happily review book proposals and query letters, while others won’t tackle these kinds of materials.
 An editor may be able to recommend a colleague to fit your needs.

 TIP #2: Request a test edit.